-Math credit is offered for Personal Finance, Business Math, and Business Analytics.
+Math credit is offered for Business Math.

 - 632 INTRODUCTION TO BUSINESS.
 This course is a basic introduction to the world of business.
 Topics include the business environment, forms of business organization, management and leadership, human resources, and financial management.
 One semester for grades 9-12.
 0.5 credit - 637 BUSINESS MATH.
 This course will strengthen students' everyday math skills.
 Students review fundamental math principles.
 Calculations will be learned that apply to business applications, including income, manufacturing, sales, marketing and distribution.
-This course may count as 0.5 math credit.
-One semester for grades 10-12.
-0.5 credit - 620 PERSONAL FINANCE.
 Concepts of personal financial management are examined from a Christian perspective.
-Emphasis is placed on career choice, preparing budgets, keeping personal income and expense records, completing simple tax returns, using credit, and understanding banking.
-Investments and risk management will be explored.
 This course may count as 0.5 math credit.
 One semester for grades 10-12.
-0.5 credit - 630 ENTREPRENEURSHIP.
+0.5 credit - \630 ENTREPRENEURSHIP.
 This course will teach students the skills needed to establish and manage a business and the characteristics required of a successful entrepreneur.
 Students will study business plans and then develop their own.
 Other topics studied include marketing, distribution, promotion, selling, financial management, and operations management.
 One semester for grades 11-12.
-0.5 credit - 438 BUSINESS ANALYTICS.
-This course will prepare students to understand, manage, and visualize the data; apply the appropriate analysis tools; and communicate findings and their relevance.
-Topics include descriptive analytics and predictive analytics.
-This will provide a holistic analytics process, including dealing with real-life data that are not "clean" or "small".
-This course may count as 0.5 math credit.
-Prerequisite: Algebra II 0.5 credit One semester for grades 11-12.